testdouble/mocktail/docs/support/glossary.md

 development, or discovery testing) was most thoroughly defined in Steve Freeman and Nat Pryce's book [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627).
+Whereas traditional test-driven development often builds systems "bottom-up" by starting with units that implement domain logic (leaving the ultimate composition of dependencies up to the individual to compose or extract manually), isolated TDD starts "outside-in" and it results in the decomposition of a big problem into small units as a matter of course.

 In simplest terms, an isolated unit test exercises the behavior of the [subject](#subject-under-test) but not of any of its dependencies, instead replacing all of them at runtime with alternatives controlled by the test.
-This puts the subject under extreme isolation, allowing the tester to both:
+This puts the subject under extreme isolation, allowing the tester to:

 * Test the subject's behavior without invoking the behavior of its [dependencies](#dependency) and thereby introducing a transitive dependency on